Discrimination and Harassment

 IV.
 MANAGEMENT PROVISIONS

-7. Complaints should be brought as soon as possible after the event(s) which gives rise to the complaint.
+5. Complaints should be reported as soon as possible after the event(s) which gives rise to the complaint.
 Complaints should be filed within six months of the most recent act which violates the policy.
-Where the interests of justice require, however, this time limit may be waived with the consensus of the director, the appropriate vice president or presidential assistant and the University counsel.
+Where the interests of justice require, however, this time limit may be waived by the Executive Director.

-1. Those who believe they are victims of discrimination or harassment, witnesses or others may address discrimination or harassment issues by utilizing one or more of the following options:
+1. Those who believe they are victims of discrimination or harassment may utilize one or more of the following options:

-c.
-Seek to resolve issues through supervisor personnel.
+b.
+Seek to resolve issues through a Responsible Supervisor.

 d.
-Register a complaint with the AA/EO Office.
+Register a formal complaint with the AA/EO Office.

-2. Those who believe they are victims of discrimination or harassment, witnesses or others may also initiate outside legal action through private sources, the UADD or the appropriate federal enforcement agency.
-It is recommended that where time allows (before applicable statutes of limitations have run) grievance procedures within the University described above will be utilized.
+f.
+Initiate outside legal action through external sources, including the Utah Anti-discrimination and Labor Division or the appropriate federal enforcement agency.
+It is recommended that where time allows (before applicable statutes of limitations have expired) grievance procedures within the university be utilized.

-4. If an investigation reveals evidence of criminal conduct in discrimination, or harassment, the director may refer the matter to the County Attorney's Office.
+3. If an investigation reveals evidence of criminal conduct, the Executive Director shall refer the matter to the appropriate law enforcement agency.
 This decision need not be based upon the alleged victim's choice of action.

-6. The director, and others designated by the institution, may provide direction and assistance to those involved in a discrimination complaint.
+4. The Executive Director, and others designated by the institution, may provide direction and assistance to those involved in a discrimination complaint.